resuminator/docs/docs/user-guide/home-page.md

 ![Home Page](/doc_img/home_page.png)

-The Home page can be divided into the following various parts to understand it better ~
+The Home page can be divided into the following various parts to understand it better.

 ## Side-Bar